*Guest review post contributed by Ahouseofbooks*

 Although this is quite a sweet novel, which manages to be funny and upsetting at the same time, it didn’t always work that well for me.
 It didn’t really challenge me enough, and some of the events were a bit over the top and unrealistic.
 However, overall it was an enjoyable enough read, and I did enjoy the banter between Xing and her brother.

-Guest post contributed by Ahouseofbooks, which is located in London.
+Guest review post contributed by Ahouseofbooks, which is located in London.
 This blogger loves to read second-hand books to conduct her book reviews.
 Check out more of her posts on her blog.